Megafunk/MassSample/README.md

 <!-- FIXMEVORI: Karl we need more movement in this section, I kind of repurposed it to make more sense! -->

 #### 5.1.2.1 Batch Spawning
-In C++, you can just call `BatchCreateEntities()` on an instance of a `UMassEntitySubSystem` by passing in a specific archetype with the number you want.
+In C++, you can just call `BatchCreateEntities()` on an instance of a `FMassEntityManager` by passing in a specific archetype with the number you want.
 This is actually how `AMassSpawner` spawns stuff internally!
 It calls `BatchSetEntityFragmentsValues()` afterwards to set the initial data on the returned `FEntityCreationContext`.

 <!--FIXMEKARL another struct to document (FEntityCreationContext) Weeeeee!
 It actually might be useful for our mutation merging idea. -->